verghost/vlc-lua-docs/m/gettext/index.md

 ----
 ## `_()`
 [Localization](https://en.wikipedia.org/wiki/Internationalization_and_localization) function for the module.
-The name comes from the tendancy for the C function "gettext()" to be aliased to "_" to save space.
+The name refers to the C function "gettext()", which is usually aliased to "_()" in order to save space.

 ### Usage
 ```lua